6 Secret Weapons for Your Beauty Routine

 Putting oil on your skin may feel counterintuitive.
 But founder and CEO of Kat Burki Skincare Kat Burki says, “Using the right oils actually balances the production of oil in your skin rather than the common misconception of leaving your skin greasy and prone to breakouts.”
 According to Burki, oils can reduce the signs of aging and refine skin’s texture for a healthier, smoother appearance.
 When choosing the right oil for your skin, Burki recommends sticking to oils that are cold-pressed.
 “Cold-pressed choices such as Tamanu oil are higher in antioxidants and essential fatty acids, resulting in increased cell turnover, faster skin regeneration and strong healing abilities.”

 When it comes to vitamins, take a two-pronged approach.
 “Eat well to be healthy inside and apply externally to restore the exterior strength and beauty,” says Celeste Hilling, founder and CEO of Skin Authority.
-Vitamin A, which reduces wrinkles, firms and tightens skin and protects against UV radiation, can be found in sweet potatoes, carrots, green tea, broccoli and pumpkin.
-Vitamin C -- a cofactor in the production of collagen for firmer, tighter skin -- boosts UV protection when worn under sunscreen.
+Vitamin A, which reduces wrinkles, firms skin and protects against UV radiation, is found in sweet potatoes, carrots, green tea and broccoli.
+Vitamin C — a cofactor in producing collagen for tighter skin — boosts UV protection when worn under sunscreen.
 Foods rich in C include oranges, broccoli, cantaloupe and tomatoes.
-And vitamin D can help improve skin conditions like rosacea, eczema, psoriasis and heavy wrinkling.
-Get plenty of dietary vitamin D from fatty fish such as salmon, tuna and mackerel or with liver, mushrooms and egg yolks.
+And vitamin D (found in salmon, tuna, mushrooms and egg yolks) can help improve skin conditions like rosacea, eczema, psoriasis and heavy wrinkling.

 To achieve healthier gums and cleaner teeth naturally, Tara Levesque-Vogel, D.M.D., of Levesque Family Dentistry in Nashua, New Hampshire, advises an ancient Indian Ayurvedic practice called “oil pulling.”
 She says it’s surprisingly potent.
 The technique involves swishing the mouth with coconut oil, and it’s been found to be more effective than antibacterial mouth rinses in killing bacteria.
 “I’ve recommended it to my patients with gum disease and those who develop decay easily,” Dr. Levesque-Vogel says.
 “The results have been amazing!”
 As an added bonus, coconut oil also protects your skin and hair from harsh winters and dry summers.